 When switching from fentanyl to Suboxone (buprenorphine and naloxone), it’s best to put some time between your last dose of fentanyl and your first dose of Suboxone.

-It is best to wait at least 72 hours (3 days) between stopping fentanyl and beginning Suboxone, to avoid precipitated withdrawal.
-In one study more than 22% of patients who waited less than 24 hours between fentanyl and buprenorphine suffered precipitated withdrawal.
+It’s best to wait at least 72 hours (3 days) between stopping fentanyl and beginning Suboxone, to avoid precipitated withdrawal.
+In one study, more than 22% of patients who waited less than 24 hours between fentanyl and buprenorphine doses suffered precipitated withdrawal.

 What is precipitated withdrawal?

-Precipitated withdrawal takes place when fentanyl (or another opioid) is still attached to opioid receptors at the time Suboxone is taken.
-Suboxone will then replace the fentanyl, causing immediate withdrawal symptoms, which can be severe.
+Precipitated withdrawal happens when you take Suboxone while fentanyl (or another opioid) is still attached to your opioid receptors.
+Because Suboxone has such a strong attraction to your opioid receptors, it will “push” the fentanyl off your receptors and replace it, causing immediate withdrawal symptoms, which can be severe.
 These symptoms may include:

 - Intense pain, including headache

 - Runny nose

 - Chills and goosebumps (so-called “cold turkey”)